1. Ada

 • Muscle pain

-The symptoms of a cold will usually begin to fade within a few days and clear up completely after roughly a week to 10 days.
+The cold symptoms will usually begin to fade within a few days and clear up completely after roughly a week to 10 days.
 Colds will generally last longer (10-14 days) in children under five years old.

 When to see a doctor?